 Other symptoms of varicose veins include the itching that you have described, mild swelling of the ankles and cramping.

-A complication of varicose veins is the itching that you describe and people with varicose veins may suffer with varicose eczema.
-Please obtain a formal diagnosis of varicose eczema form your general practitioner.
+Complications of varicose veins include the itching that you describe and some people with varicose veins may suffer with varicose eczema.
+Please obtain a formal diagnosis of varicose eczema form your GP.
 Varicose eczema can be managed with emollients (moisturisers), topical steroids and compression hosiery.

-In the vast majority of cases there is no need to surgically remove varicose veins and surgery is often performed for aesthetic reasons rather than for any clinical need to do so.
-The National Health Service and most health insurers will only authorise treatment for removal of varicose veins if there is a clinical need to remove the veins.
+In the vast majority of cases there is no need to surgically remove varicose veins and surgery is often performed for aesthetic rather than health reasons.
+The National Health Service and most health insurers will only authorise treatment the for removal of varicose veins if there is a clinical need to do so.

 Answered by the Health at Hand nurses